 Also, if you happen to be around on Christmas Eve there is an annual Christmas caroling event that you can attend in person or live stream!

 And if you’re looking for a pretty stroll before or after viewing this holiday tree, take a walk down the historic, cobbled lane of Washington Mews or grab a festive drink at the Holly Jolly Holiday Bar (47 7th Ave S), one of the most festive Christmas bars in NYC!

 Grand Army Plaza in Brooklyn

-This famed arch was built in 1889 and is dedicated to the defenders of the union, which is also meant to be a replica of the famous Arc de Triomphe in Paris.
+This famed arch was built in 1889 and is dedicated to the defenders of the Union, which is also meant to be a replica of the famous Arc de Triomphe in Paris.
 There is also an annual Christmas tree lighting that typically takes place during the first week of December.

-The Winter Village includes a massive Christmas market with pop-up shops, restaurants, cafes with insta-worthy hot chocolate, and winter igloos that you can rent and reserve which are some of the best Christmas-themed restaurants in NYC.
+In the center of Bryant Park Winter Village, you can find the 55-foot tree covered in ornaments and decorations!
+Spend some time wandering around all the vendors and stalls that make up this massive Christmas market (one of the best Christmas markets in NYC) with pop-up shops, restaurants, cafes with insta-worthy hot chocolate, and winter igloos that you can rent and reserve which are some of the best Christmas-themed restaurants in NYC.

 This is the only ice skating rink in NYC that offers free admission (if you bring your own skates, otherwise you can rent skates here for a small fee).
 This rink is directly in the center of the winter village and is a great spot to get in the holiday spirit.